wlmci23/pico21/Forensics/Disk, disk, sleuth! II/README.md

 d/d 6100:       shm
 ```

 We look around in these directories until we find the file with the given name.
-It turns out that it is in the /root/ directory, or inode 18291.
+It turns out that it is in the /root/ directory, or inode number 18290.

 ```bash
 fls dds2-alpine.flag.img -o 2048 18290